Super Crooks

-Super Crooks is a Japanese-American superhero anime streaming television series based on the comic book series of the same name by writer Mark Millar and artist Leinil Francis Yu.
-The series was written by Dai Satō from Millar's story, and it was directed by Motonobu Hori in his solo directorial debut.
-The 13-episode series premiered on Netflix worldwide on November 25, 2021.
-It serves as a spin-off to Jupiter's Legacy.
+Super Crooks is a Japanese-American adult animated superhero original net animation series based on the 2012 Marvel comic book series of the same name by Mark Millar and Leinil Francis Yu.
+The series was written by Dai Satō and Tsukasa Kondo, and premiered on Netflix on November 25, 2021.
+Following small-time crook Johnny Bolt as he recruits a team of eight super-villains to perform a super-powered heist, the first nine episodes serve as a prequel to the comic book series, with the last three episodes adapting the comic outright.
+The series serves as a spin-off to Jupiter's Legacy (2021).
 In June 2021, a live-action Super Crooks series and second spin-off from the simultaneously-cancelled Jupiter's Legacy was announced to be in active development.

 Premise

 Small-time crook Johnny Bolt recruits a team of eight super-villains to perform a super-powered heist.